kyoh86/richgo/README.md

 Rich-Go separate the output-lines in following categories.

 * Build:
   When the Go fails to build, it prints errors like this:

   <pre><code># github.com/kyoh86/richgo/sample/buildfail
   sample/buildfail/buildfail_test.go:6: t.Foo undefined (type testing.T has no field or method Foo)</code></pre>

 * Start:
   In the top of test, Go prints that name like this:

   <pre><code>=== RUN   TestSampleOK/SubtestOK</code></pre>

 * Pass:
-  When a test is successed, Go prints that name like this:
+  When a test is successful, Go prints that name like this:

   <pre><code>    ---PASS: TestSampleOK/SubtestOK</code></pre>

 * Fail:
   When a test is failed, Go prints that name like this:

   <pre><code>--- FAIL: TestSampleNG (0.00s)
   sample_ng_test.go:9: It's not OK... :(</code></pre>

 * Skip:
   If there is no test files in directory or a test is skipped, Go prints that path or the name like this:

   <pre><code>--- SKIP: TestSampleSkip (0.00s)
   sample_skip_test.go:6:
 ?     github.com/kyoh86/richgo/sample/notest  [no test files]</code></pre>

 * PassPackage:
-  When tests in package are successed, Go prints just:
+  When tests in package are successful, Go prints just:

   <pre><code>PASS</code></pre>

 * Fail:
   When a test in package are failed, Go prints just:

   <pre><code>FAIL</code></pre>

 * Cover:
   If the coverage analysis is enabled, Go prints the coverage like this:

   <pre><code>=== RUN   TestCover05